 • 2 teaspoons of sugar

-• ¼ teaspoon baking powder (Royal type chemical yeast)
+• ¼ teaspoon of baking powder (chemical leavening like Royal)

 • 2 tablespoons of olive oil